A Little About The Area...

 Dentdale is an ideal base for those wishing to walk the numerous high or low paths along its 10 miles.
 These can be taken right from the door!
 The famous Dalesway is close by.

-For the avid cyclist, the National Cycleway passes through Dentdale as does the Lakes-Dales Loop, and for the motorist, north, east, south or west, you can’t go wrong!
+For the avid cyclist, the National Cycleway passes through Dentdale as does the Lakes-Dales Loop.

 For those who don’t wish to travel far, this is an awesome place to gain inspiration for artists, writers and photographers.

 In Sedbergh, visit Farfield Mill, a restored Victorian woollen mill to see or indeed purchase beautiful textiles and craftwork.
 Call at Brigflatts, the oldest Quaker meeting house in the north, built in 1675 and retaining many of its original oak furnishings and simplicity or simply explore the book town's olde worlde charm with its narrow streets, historic houses and quaint yards.

 Take an underground tour of Ingleborough Cave and discover a labyrinth of natural passages.

 Star-gazing - Bring your Google Skymap and identify the stars; discover the Milky Way, planets and meteors in the dark unpolluted skies above us.

 - Dent – A delightful unspoilt village with cobbled streets and stone cottages.
 Superb nature trail and heritage museum.